oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # Integration Tests for Operator

 This documentation describes the functional use cases that are covered in integration testing for Weblogic Operator.
 The tests are written in java(Junit tests) and driven by maven profile.
-Currently run.sh is used to run integration tests for Operator.
 All the use cases covered in run.sh will be covered in java integration tests.
-Currently, QUICK_TEST use cases and some of non-quick test(till domain4) use cases are covered in java tests.
+Currently, QUICKTEST use cases and some of non-quick test(till domain4) use cases are covered in java tests.

 # Environments